airbnb/okreplay/readme.md

 different tapes to simulate varying responses from external endpoints.
 Each tape can hold multiple request/response interactions but each must (currently) have a unique request URI

+## Dependencies

+Betamax depends on the following libraries (you will need them available on your test classpath in order to use Betamax):

+* `"org.codehaus.groovy:groovy-all:1.8.0"`
+* `"junit:junit:4.8.2"`
+* `"log4j:log4j:1.2.16"`
+* `"org.apache.httpcomponents:httpclient:4.1.2"`
+* `"org.apache.httpcomponents:httpcore-nio:4.1.2"`

 ## Usage

 To use Betamax you just need to annotate your JUnit test or [Spock][2] specifications with `@Betamax(tape="tape_name")`